brandon-hamilton/creative-resources/docs/record-keeping.md

 You may or may not need to implement all of them.
 If you're just starting freelancing for example, `Cloud` alone may be the most effective.

 **Practice** recovering.
 Testing your backups is the only way to know they'll work and what to expect.

+### Local Backups

+Creating and maintaining local backups can be messy.
+Especially if you need to work during an internet outage and don't have a cloud backup sync available, or cannot store files on a cloud provider.

+[New-BackupCopies.ps1](https://github.com/brandon-hamilton/creative-resources/blob/main/utilities/New-BackupCopies.ps1) is a PowerShell script you can use to easily and safely backup working files.

+- Copy the script into the directory of files you want to backup
+- Shift + Right-Click in the same folder and choose "Open in Terminal" or "Open PowerShell window here"
+- Enter `Import-Module .\New-BackupCopies.ps1`
+- To use the function, for example on pdf's, again in the same window enter `New-BackupCopies -Extension pdf`

+This creates a folder titled "Backups" with copies of all files matching the specified extension, and the date + time appended to their file names.

+This is meant to be quick and repeatable, removing as much room for error as possible.

+Multiple backup copies are produced since the file name is unique to the timestamp.
+This consumes more disk space, but will prevent a corrupt working file from overwriting a single backup (single point of failure).

 ## Files